 If your property is located in a municipality, contact your municipality to find out if and how you can apply online.

-Send your application by mail or courier to the address provided on your property tax notice.
+Send your application by mail to the address provided on your property tax notice.

 If your property is located in a municipality, you can drop off your completed application at the location(s) listed on your property tax notice.
 For more information, contact your municipality.